 The problem was that Elizabeth wasn't ok.
 She was constantly worrying about him.
-She wanted someone to make things simple.
-"There are so many appointments - I feel confused.
-And I want your dad to feel like he is still the person he's always been."
+She wanted someone to make things simple: "There are so many appointments - I feel confused.
+And I want your dad to feel like he's the head of the house as he's always been."